 Reviews of complaint were previously known as appeals and dealt with by PSD.
-From 4 January 2021 the BTPA will be the relevant review body for local investigations apart from those complaints or conduct matters listed below which the IOPC are responsible for reviewing where they relate to:
+From 4 January 2021 the BTPA will be the relevant review body for local investigations apart from those complaints or conduct matters listed below which the IOPC are responsible for reviewing.

 The IOPC is the relevant review body where:

 i. the appropriate authority is a local policing body